 Background

 After graduating from Outeniqua High School in George, Western Cape, Ashley moved to Thailand in 2018.
-She initially worked as a teacher on the island of Koh Samui, but after being laid off, she secured a managerial position at the restaurant Hot in the Biscuit, offering her a fresh start and hope for a stable, fulfilling life in Thailand.
+She initially worked as a teacher on the island of Koh Samui, but after being laid off, she secured a managerial position at the restaurant Hot in the Biscuit, which offered her a fresh start and hope for a stable, fulfilling life in Thailand.

 However, her dreams were abruptly shattered on 8 October 2020, when Ashley unknowingly accepted and signed for a package containing 250g of MDMA, intended for someone else.
 Despite her innocence, she was implicated and arrested, leading to a wrongful conviction.